 For family historians who live in Berkshire... and those with Berkshire ancestors

-Join today and enjoy membership to 30th June 2017 at no extra cost.
-Find out more now
+Join now to enjoy membership to 30th June 2017 Find out more

 UNIQUE EVENTS to mark this anniversary, featuring the best in social and family history.

-WEDNESDAY, 8th JUNE — Shaw House, Newbury From 6.30 pm there's a chance for members and visitors to look around this Grade I listed building, built in 1581 by Newbury clothier, Thomas Dolman.
-After a short society AGM, Trevor Sapey, Educational Officer for the Mary Rose Trust, talks about the Mary Rose and the lives of her Tudor seamen, bringing with him original artefacts (and replicas) found during excavation of the vessel.
-These will be available for you to examine and handle.
+NEXT MONTH Wednesday, 8th June — Shaw House, Newbury From 6.30 pm a chance for members and visitors to look around this Grade I listed building, built in 1581 by Newbury clothier, Thomas Dolman.
+A short society AGM precedes a talk by Trevor Sapey, Educational Officer for the Mary Rose Trust, on the Mary Rose and the lives of her Tudor seamen.
+Trevor will bring original artefacts found during excavation of the vessel (and replicas) that will be available for you to examine and handle.

 Practical Conservation Workshop Over 30 people enjoyed a highly informative event on 14th March, led by Linda Connell, Director, National Needlework Archive and Sue Hourigan, Senior Conservator, Berkshire Record Office.
-We all have plenty to do to conserve our many documents, photographs and textiles properly for them to survive for and benefit future generations.
-Damp, dust, moths and moulds — look out, we're coming for you.
 Find out what you missed!

-BERKSHIRE Baptisms Second Edition CD ◊ 777,000 names, 102 parishes Full content and coverage
+BERKSHIRE Baptisms Second Edition CD Full content and coverage

-There's a new 1877 OS MAP of READING in colour too — scale 15 inches to one mile
+1877 OS MAP of READING in colour — scale 15 inches to one mile

 Monthly meetings in Abingdon, Bracknell, Newbury, Reading, Windsor and Woodley.
 FREE to attend — visitors welcome